University of Virginia mourns for campus shooting victims

 “We’ll use our best judgment.
 It will be soon," she said.

-Jones was a member of the football team during the 2018 season.
-Williams said he was a one-semester walk-on and she didn't believe his membership overlapped with any of the victims.
-She said she didn't know if they had any interaction outside of the class that took the field trip.
+Jones was a member of the football team during the 2018 season, a one-semester walk-on, according to Williams.
+She said she didn't believe his membership overlapped with any of the victims — or know if they had any interaction outside the class that took the field trip.

 Jones' father, Chris Jones Sr., told Richmond TV station WTVR he was in disbelief when police called him.
 “My heart goes out to their families.
-I don’t know what to say, except I’m sorry,” said Jones Sr., who could not immediately be reached by The Associated Press.
+I don’t know what to say, except I’m sorry,” said Jones Sr. He could not immediately be reached by The Associated Press.

 Jones’ mother, Margo Ellis, declined to be interviewed Tuesday when reached by AP.
 “There’s so much going on,” she said.

-Jones drew the attention of the university’s threat-assessment team this fall in the context of a “potential hazing issue,” the university said in a statement provided to AP.
+Jones drew the attention of the university’s threat-assessment team this fall in the context of a “potential hazing issue,” the university said in a statement.

 The killings come as the nation recoils from a string of mass shootings over six months.
 Those included an attack that killed 19 students and two teachers at an Uvalde, Texas, elementary school; a shooting at a Fourth of July parade in a Chicago suburb that killed seven and wounded more than 30; and a shooting at a Buffalo, New York, supermarket that killed 10 people and wounded three.

-The University of Virginia, the state’s flagship public university, has endured numerous high-profile tragedies this past decade, including the 2014 disappearance and murder of a student.
-It also was the site of some of the violence inflicted by white supremacists who descended on Charlottesville for “Unite the Right” events in 2017.
+The University of Virginia, the state’s flagship public university, has endured numerous high-profile tragedies this past decade, including the 2014 disappearance and murder of a student as well as violence inflicted by white supremacists who descended on Charlottesville for “Unite the Right” events in 2017.

 “I think U.Va. has weathered a lot in the past.
-And I think we are an incredibly resilient community,” said Ellie Wilkie, a 21-year-old student who sheltered in her room on the historic Lawn at the heart of the campus during the lockdown.
+And I think we are an incredibly resilient community,” said Ellie Wilkie, a 21-year-old student who had sheltered in her room on the historic Lawn at the heart of the campus amid the lockdown.

-Classes were to resume Wednesday though the university announced it would not require undergraduate students to complete any graded assignments or take exams before the Thanksgiving break.

 This story has been updated to correct the spelling of the last name of Mike Hollins, one of the wounded players.